HB-1514

 Plain Language

-The Department of Human Resource Management must create and publicly advertise a formal complaint process specifically for concerns about automated decision system use in state employment decisions.
-This process must include both a mechanism for filing concerns and a process for investigating and resolving them.
-It must be separate from the existing state employee dispute resolution process under § 2.2-1202.1, ensuring a dedicated channel for AI-related employment complaints.
+The Department of Human Resource Management must create and publicize a dedicated complaint process for applicants and employees to raise concerns about the use of automated decision systems in state employment decisions.
+The process must include investigation and resolution mechanisms, and must be separate from the existing dispute resolution process under § 2.2-1202.1.
+This is an infrastructure-building obligation on the Department itself, distinct from giving individual employees a right to contest a specific decision.

 Statutory Text